GMLC-TDC/HELICS/docs/user-guide/simulator_integration.md

     - Java
     - MATLAB
     - Octave
   3. **What is the simulators concept of time?** - Understanding how the simulator natively moves through time is essential when determining how time requests will need to be made.
-Does the simulator have a fixed timestep?
+Does the simulator have a fixed time-step?
 Is it user-definable?
 Does the simulator have any concept of time or is it event-based?
   4. **What is the nature of the values it will send to and receive from the rest of the federation?** Depending on the nature of the simulator, this may or may not be specifically definable but a general understanding of how this simulator will be used in a co-simulation should be clear.
 As a stand-alone simulator, what are its inputs and outputs?
 What are its assumed or provided boundary conditions?
 What kinds of values will it be providing to the rest of the federation?

 ## The Essential APIs ##